 In addition to my private practice, I also volunteer with Cruse Bereavement Care (specialising in bereavement counselling).
 In addition I have volunteered as a counsellor with Brighton Women’s Centre (providing gender specific trauma informed therapy) and Pavilions Drug and Alcohol Services in their Families and Carers Team.

 My experience and how I work

-I work with clients, online and via the telephone at present as well as “walk and talk” therapy.
+I work with clients, in person and online.
 Those who have have experienced bereavement and loss or who have felt helpless in supporting their families through addiction.
 Clients who are living with trauma and abuse, anxiety and depression, and those who have felt suicidal, lonely, rejected and of little worth.
 No matter what issues have been raised in our sessions, I have always believed in the value and possibilities inherent in each person.
 I feel honoured to be able to work with people in this deeply profound and therapeutic way, witnessing both the joy and pain experienced as they face their best and worst times.

 If you are asking yourself “will I ever get over this grief?” or “I feel really low and I have been feeling like this for too long”, I provide a compassionate environment for you to work at your own pace, using talking therapy and creativity to begin to uncover issues that could be making it difficult for you to find peace.
 People begin therapy for many different reasons.
 I work confidentially and without judgement to provide a safe space to share your worries and fears, no matter how confusing they may be.
 Being heard properly for the first time can be an important step in the process of exploring things about ourselves that can be difficult to understand or acknowledge.
 In essence, when you allow yourself the time and the space to be heard, and someone truly listens, then talking can help you feel valued, alive and connected.

 Qualifications and Registration: